ministryofjustice/security-guidance/principles/identify-protect-detect-respond-recover.md

 ### PROTECT

-PROTECT is the core standard to provide fundementally defences to information and requires:
+PROTECT is the core standard to provide fundamentally defences to information and requires:

 * access to systems and information to be limited to identified, authenticated and authorised systems/users;
 * systems to be proportionally protected against exploitation of known vulnerabilities; and
-* highly priviledged accounts (such as administrative level) to be protected from common attacks.
+* highly privileged accounts (such as administrative level) to be protected from common attacks.

 ### DETECT